pyusb/pyusb/docs/faq.rst

 Footnotes
 ---------

 ..
-[1] Unline PyUSB, pyocd/libusb-package uses the more restrictive Apache 2.0
+[1] Unlike PyUSB, pyocd/libusb-package uses the more restrictive Apache 2.0
    license.

 ..
 [2] While pyocd/libusb-package supports platforms other than Windows,